uniport/uniport-gateway/server/src/test/resources/configs/standalone-auth/README.md

 ### Keycloak

-`keycloak` is required to be configured to work with the example configuration of the `portal-gateway`.
+`keycloak` is required to be configured to work with the example configuration of the `uniport-gateway`.
 The imported realm configuration should take care of everything.
 For the sake of completeness, the following list show the custom configuration that is applied by the import:

 * Create realm `testrealm` (the following configuration has to be applied in this realm)